Helen Humes: Café Society and solo career

 While home again in Louisville in 1942, Humes was called by John Hammond and invited to sing at Café Society in New York.
 She performed frequently there, accompanied by the pianists Teddy Wilson and Art Tatum.
 During that year, she also performed at the Three Deuces, at the Famous Door with Benny Carter (February), at the Village Vanguard with Eddie Heywood, and on tour with a big band led by the trombonist Ernie Fields.

 In 1944, Humes moved to Los Angeles, California, where she recorded and contributed to movie soundtracks.
 Some of the soundtracks she recorded were Panic in the Streets and My Blue Heaven.
 She appeared in the musical film Jivin' in Be-Bop, by Dizzy Gillespie.
 She also performed and toured with Jazz at the Philharmonic for five seasons.
-She recorded her most popular songs, two jump blues tunes, "Be-Baba-Leba" (Philo, 1945) and "Million Dollar Secret" (Modern, 1950).
+She recorded her most popular songs, two jump blues tunes, "Be-Baba-Leba" R&B #3 (Philo, 1945) and "Million Dollar Secret" R&B #6 (Modern, 1950).
 There was some controversy surrounding the single Be-Baba-Leba" because it had been recorded first by singer Tina Dixon who held the initial copyright.
 Dixon's version was released after Humes who popularized the tune.
 Despite her chart success, her career stagnated.
 From the late 1940s to the mid-1950s she made a few recordings, working with different bands and vocalists, including Nat King Cole, but was not nearly as active as she had been.
-In 1950 she recorded Benny Carter's "Rock Me to Sleep".
+In 1950, she recorded Benny Carter's "Rock Me to Sleep".
 She bridged the gap between big-band swing jazz and rhythm and blues.